Quadriffis/immortal-millionaire/1 - lose weight.md

 Suggested accountability:

-Either go with a betting pool, or use a service like Stickk[^stickk] to set up a donation to a charity you hate.
+Either go with a betting pool, or use a service like Stickk[^stickk.com is a free service that will donate your money to a charity you hate if you don't commit to your goals.] to set up a donation to a charity you hate.
 Do not choose a charity you like, Stickk is a deterrent for you, it must hurt you to lose.
 At Stickk you will choose a good (but stern) friend who will decide whether you stuck to your goals.

 ## Why and how this works